shellbotx/foster-neka/README.md

-# FosterNeka colorscheme
+# FosterNeko colorscheme

-A dark syntax theme for Sublime Text 3
+A dark syntax theme for Sublime Text 3.

+This is an update and readoption fo the abandoned scheme "neka", being ported to multiple modern IDEs.

 \* support for other editors pending